Andes-hosting/Cloudflare-DDNS/README.md

 ## How to use (Docker Compose)

-If you prefer to use a docker compose instead you can use the following docker image in [DockerHub](https://hub.docker.com/r/leadvic/cloudflare_ddns)
+If you prefer to use a docker compose instead you can use the docker image from this repository.

 Here is an example of a docker-compose.yml you can use to set this container working
 ```yaml